tollfu/Toronto-Urban-Mobility-Analysis/README.md

 * **Spadina Ave** shows as a potential cycling infrastructure gap.
 Spadina Ave / Dundas St W, along with several other Spadina intersections, records relatively high bicycle demand despite being approximately 500 m from the nearest mapped cycling infrastructure.
 However, the presence of streetcar infrastructure may hinder potential cycling improvements.
 Further feasibility assessment is recommended.

-* **Queen St E / Broadview Ave** demonstrate a similar combination of high bicycle demand and limited nearby cycling infrastructure.
+* **Queen St E / Broadview Ave** demonstrates a similar combination of high bicycle demand and limited nearby cycling infrastructure.
 Like Spadina, current streetcar operations may complicate the implementation of dedicated cycling facilities.

 * **Isabella St / Church St** also observes high bicycle demand without nearby dedicated cycling infrastructure, but does not face the same streetcar constraint.
 This makes it a potentially stronger candidate for further assessment of bike-lane implementation.